 What does the future have in store?

 The glue that holds it all together?
-Of course it’s data.
-Formulating the mass of available information into strategic directions whilst creating meaningful and real-time personalized relationships.
-Brands that use technology to provide in-store purchase marketing attribution, will start reaping the rewards.
-The growth of mobile payment will go some way to making this happen but over the coming years we will see new tracking technologies instore paving the way for end-to-end understanding.
+Of course, it’s data.
+Formulating the mass of available information into strategic directions whilst creating meaningful and real-time personalised relationships.

-By James Thomas MD of Agency Forty, you can use it or part of it, but please be respectful, please ask permission, credit the author and add a link to this page.
+You can use this article or part of it, but be respectful, please ask permission, credit the author and add a link to this page.